Good Earth Farm | ![]() |

 30+ years.
 It is an indeterminate variety that has very high yield of

-of marketable fruit is high.
-Jet Star is like Celebrity in that it does well
+percentage of marketable fruit is high.
+Jet Star is like Celebrity in that it

-every year, regardless of the weather.
-It is different from Celebrity in that
+does well every year, regardless of the weather.
+It is different from Celebrity

-it is slightly orange-red and the fruit are low-acid,
+in that it is slightly orange-red, and the fruit are low-acid, while Celebrity

-while Celebrity is a pure red tomato.
-Neither of them is the newest tomato
+is a pure red tomato.
+Neither of them is the newest tomato variety on the

-variety on the market, but they both produce a good quantity of good quality
+market, but they both produce a good quantity of good quality fruit year after

 Paste Tomatoes